 Furthermore, I have various brand new and promising working papers on (i) a new test for cross-sectional anomalies; (ii) a new machine learning method for stock return prediction (with Simon Hediger and Markus Leippold); (iii) a double-shrinkage estimator for taming the factor zoo; and (iv) improved inference methods for the CAPM and multi-factor models (with Michael Wolf), all with applications in Finance.

-At NYU I am currently working on new machine learning methods for climate finance applications and empirical asset pricing.
+At NYU and Yale I am currently working on a new machine learning paradigm for climate finance applications and empirical asset pricing.
 For example, I have two ongoing projects together with Robert F. Engle and Bryan Kelly on how to hedge climate risk, by building a climate change index based on textual analysis of news papers and derive a suitable mimicking or hedging portfolio.
-In Zurich I am working on big data and shrinkage methods to improve asset pricing models.
-For example, I work on two promising working papers, together with Simon Hediger and Markus Leippold, that try to use clusters or subsamples of large data sets to predict asset returns and higher moments.
+Additionally, we are working on big data and shrinkage methods to improve asset pricing models.
+For example, I work on two promising working papers, together with Bryan Kelly and Markus Leippold, that try to use clusters or subsamples of large data sets to predict asset returns and estimate higher moments.
 Finally, I was invited to work on the international Finance Crowd Analysis Project.